 With a 7-inch touchscreen of 800 x 400 resolution, the Magellan GPS navigator has been programmed to support trails throughout the 50 US States.
 It has a user-friendly interface to explore, download, and save routes for off-line navigation, as you will not require mobile data connection on the go.
 You can receive off-track updates and notifications, along with Backtrack routes to map your journey back to the starting point.
 TR7 allows you to share your experience and route via social media.
 It is operated with a Lithium Polymer battery.

 With 250,000 preloaded geocaches from around the world, Garmin Montana provides resilient location services even in unfavorable terrains.
 The existing GPS is greatly enhanced by Wide Area Augmentation System (WAAS) and Global Navigation Satellite System (GLONASS).
 Hotfix satellite technology speeds up your device’s connection with the satellites.
 These features enable real-time topographic maps to facilitate your snowmobiling experience.
 You can use the track manager to easily manage your routes and waypoints.
-A built-in 8-megapixel camera allows you to take pictures with geotagged data automatically updated into the images.
+A built-in 8-megapixel camera on the Garmin Montana 680t GPS allows you to take pictures with geotagged data automatically updated into the images.

 These were some of the best GPS for snowmobiling that we found, with the best ones featuring unique innovations that were previously only attainable with expensive equipment.
 They are a must-have for all snow journeys and mountain excursions to make sure that you do not get stranded in the middle of nowhere and that alternative routes are just a click away.